-Samples were analyzed for total mercury, either as individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
+Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the California Department of Fish and Wildlife (CDFW) Moss Landing Marine Laboratories (MLML).
 The DMA method utilizes thermal decomposition and atomic absorption.
-OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Table 2 shows the averages and ranges for total length as well as mercury concentrations in each fish species.
-The DMA method detection limit (MDL) and the reporting limit (RL) for total mercury were reported at 4 or 12 and 12 parts per billion (ppb), respectively.
+OEHHA assumed all mercury detected was methylmercury; methylmercury is the most common form found in fish and is also the more toxic form (Bloom 1992).
+Table 2 shows the averages and ranges for total length4 as well as mercury concentrations in each fish species.
+The DMA method detection limit (MDL)5 and the reporting limit (RL)6 for total mercury were both reported as 12 ppb for the SWAMP 2008 study, and as 4 and 12 ppb, respectively, for the SWAMP 2014 study.